Great Bad Movies: "Starcrash"

 The Genesis of "Starcrash"

 Thus, Akton and Stella head off on a series of interstellar adventures with their annoying Police Robot sidekick "El," who for some reason is programmed to talk like a Western cowboy.
 (That gets old really quick.)
 As Stella travels from planet to planet, she runs afoul of a gang of hot Space Amazons and their giant, sword-throwing robot (which even has metal boobs!), barely survives being frozen on an ice planet, and finally hooks up with the prince (Young Hoff, in his first major film role) on a world of savage cavemen.
 It just so happens that Prince Hoff crash landed on the same planet that houses Zarth's secret weapon, so they call in reinforcements for the Space Battle to End All Space Battles.
 The epic firefight that follows must be seen to be believed, as dozens of plastic model-kit ships zip past multi-colored starfield backgrounds, exploding left and right, while the Emperor's forces fight it out with Zarth's army aboard his fist-shaped base ship.
-(Try not to crack a smile as Spinell stalks back and forth across the bridge of his ship, waving his fist and barking "KILL!
-KILL!" while his soldiers shoot laser guns at the good guys.
+(Try not to crack a smile as Spinell stalks back and forth across the bridge of his ship, waving his arms and barking "KILL!
+KILL!"
 Seriously.
 Just try.)
 Do the good guys win?
 Does it matter?
 Starcrash moves along at such a breathless pace that you barely have time to think about how silly the whole thing is until it's over.
 The cast seems to be having a blast, and though director Cozzi obviously didn't have a huge budget to work with on this flick, he certainly squeezed the maximum out of every dollar (or perhaps that should be "every Lira").
 The movie is absolutely packed with eye candy (and I'm not just talking about Caroline Munro, though the fact that she IS in nearly every scene helps a lot!) and has a unique, ridiculous look that's all its own.

 Shout Factory's Starcrash DVD is stuffed to the gills with a multitude of bonus features, including interviews with Munro and Cozzi, two (!) commentary tracks by obsessed Starcrash fan/scholar Stephen Romano, documentaries on the special effects and music, an art gallery, and probably a few dozen other things that I haven't even found yet.
 The Roger Corman Cult Classics was a killer collection of DVDs and Starcrash was no exception.
 These people truly love their "B" movies!
 Seriously folks, if you can only buy one Italian-made low budget Star Wars ripoff this year, make sure it's this one.
 After years in obscurity, Starcrash is now ready to be re-discovered by a whole new generation of film junkies.
 If you haven't seen it before, this is your chance.
 As Stella Star herself might say, "Go for Hyperspace!!"